 4. Secure Your Home

 More cat escapes happen when a female is in heat than when they’re not.
 Her instinct is to find a suitor, even if that means leaving your house.
 Take some precautions and ensure that there isn’t a way for her to get outside when you don’t want her to be.

 5. Clean the Litter Box More Often

 Males and females both spray more when they are ready to mate.
 This has to do with marking territory and emitting pheromones.
-Encourage your queen to keep her spray in the litter box by cleaning it more than normal.
+Encourage your queen to keep her spray in the litter box by cleaning it more often than normal.

 Who knew that mating cats could be such a handful?
-While it may tear you apart to know that the mating process is painful from the barbs on a male’s penis, this is a part of life, and there is a purpose for it.
+While it may tear you apart to know that the mating process is painful from the spines on a male’s penis, this is a part of life, and there is a purpose for it.
 A male cat’s penis barbs ensure that conception is successful and that these cats can pass down their genes.
 If you aren’t interested in taking good care of your cats during this time, plus their new litters that are bound to show up, then get them spayed and neutered to prevent these things from happening.